dustinpfister/blog_posts/_posts/threejs-depth-material.md

 ## The Depth Material and what to know first

-This is a post on the depth material in three.js, as such I expect for you to at least understand the basics of creating a three.js project.
+This is a post on the depth material in threejs, as such I expect for you to at least understand the basics of creating a threejs project.
 If not there is looking into one or more [getting started type posts on three.js](/2018/04/04/threejs-getting-started/), and also maybe [javaScript in general](/2018/11/27/js-getting-started/).
-On top of knowing the very basis of getting started on three.js there is maybe a few more things that a developer should look into more with cameras, and certain base classes such as the [Vector3](/2018/04/15/threejs-vector3/) and Object3d classes, that are used to do things like setting the position of the camera.
-In this section I will be outlining a few things that you should know about before continuing reading the rest if this post.
+On top of knowing the very basics of getting started on threejs there is maybe a few more things that a developer should look into more with cameras.
+Also there is a lot to be aware of when it comes to certain base classes such as the Vector3 and Object3d class.
+These things will come into play when it comes to doing things like setting the position of the camera.
+I will not be getting into all of this in detail in this post, but in this section I will be outlining a few things that you should know about before continuing reading the rest if the post.

 ### You might want to read up more on the perspective camera

-There are a [few options when it comes to cameras in three.js](/2018/04/06/threejs-camera/), but the typical camera that I use just about all the time would of course be the [perspective camera](/2018/04/07/threejs-camera-perspective/).
+There are a [few options when it comes to cameras in threejs](/2018/04/06/threejs-camera/), but the typical camera that I use just about all the time would of course be the [perspective camera](/2018/04/07/threejs-camera-perspective/).
+This is a camera that will render a scene in a way that is similar to the way that the human eye sees things.
 Each time I create an instance of a perspective camera there are a few arguments that I pass to the constructor such as the filed of view, aspect ratio, and the near and far render values of the camera.
 When it comes to the depth material it is the position from the camera, and the near and far settings that are used to set what the state of the color should be when rendering a texture for the mesh that uses the depth material.

 ### Check out Object3d, Vector3, and Euler if you have not done so

 So then the near and far values of a camera are used for the depth material, but there is also the position of the mesh from the camera, and also the orientation of the mesh and or camera that will have an effect also.
-With that said it might be a good idea to look into the [Object3d class](/2018/04/23/threejs-object3d/) a bot more if you are still relative new to three.js at this time.
-The object3d class is a base class of other class objects in three.js such as Mesh, and Camera.
-The position property of Object3d is an instance of Vector3 and this can be used to set the position of a Mesh object, and also a camera for that matter.
-However any mesh might have high and low areas often, so there should be a way to rotate a mesh and or a camera with that there is the rotation property of Object3d that is an instance of Euler.
+With that said it might be a good idea to look into the [Object3d class](/2018/04/23/threejs-object3d/) a bit more if you are still relative new to threejs at this time.
+The object3d class is a base class of other class objects in threejs such as Mesh, and Camera.
+The [position property of Object3d](/2022/04/04/threejs-object3d-position/) is an instance of [Vector3](/2018/04/15/threejs-vector3/) and this can be used to set the position of a Mesh object, and also a camera for that matter.
+However any mesh might have high and low areas often, so there should be a way to rotate a mesh and or a camera with that there is the [rotation property](/2022/04/08/threejs-object3d-rotation) of Object3d that is an instance of [Euler](/2021/04/28/threejs-euler/).

+### The source code examples in this post are on Github

+The source code examples on the depth material that I am writing about here can be found in my [test threejs repository on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-depth-material).
+This is also a place where I park the source code for my [many other blog posts on threejs as well](/categories/three-js/).

 ### Version Numbers matter with three.js

-When I first wrote this post I was using r127 of three.js, and the lat time I cam around to doing a little editing of this post I was using r135.
-Always be aware of what version of three.js is being used in an example code braking changes are introduced with three.js often.
-I have been writing posts on three.js now and then sense r91, and from that point to now I do not think much has changed with the depth material alone.
+When I first wrote this post I was using r127 of threejs, and the last time I cam around to doing a little editing of this post I was using r146.
+Always be aware of what version of threejs is being used in an example code braking changes are introduced with threejs often.
+I have been writing posts on threejs now and then sense r91, and from that point to now I do not think much has changed with the depth material alone.
 Still I have got into the habit of mentioning  this in every post from now on.

-### The source code examples in this post are on Github

-The source code examples on the depth material that I am writing about here can be found in my [test threejs repository on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-depth-material).

 ## 1 - Basic Depth Material example